knighton/prometheus/README.md

-# prometheus
+## prometheus

-The machine, the legend
+Repository for information about the fancy GPU machine.